jim-manley/devart-template/project_summary.md

-# Project Title
-World Wide Waste
+# World Wide Waste
 - Life is Temporary on a Fragile Blue Planet

-## Authors
+## Author
-- Jim Manley - GitHub Account: jim-manley
+- Jim Manley
+- GitHub Account: jim-manley

 ## Description
 World Wide Waste provides the visitor an interactive glimpse of how sensitive our planet's resources are to our actions.
 A 3-D spherical model of the Earth rotates, using NASA visible imagery of terrain and ocean surfaces as a texture map.
 The atmosphere is represented in a slightly larger separate spherical model with a transparent-background texture map derived from NASA infrared satellite imagery that shows cloud cover world-wide, and it is rotating at a slightly different rate from the planet model.